-Niraparib is a capsule taken by mouth once a day.
-The typical dose is 300mg daily.
+Niraparib is a capsule taken by mouth once a day with or without food.
 Take the capsule whole.
 You should not open, crush, break, or chew the capsules.
 If you miss a dose, do not take two doses to make up for a missed dose.
 If you vomit after taking your dose, do not take another dose.
 Take the next dose at its normally scheduled time.
 Consult with your pharmacist or provider if you are having trouble swallowing the medication.

 The capsules are 100mg each, meaning you will need to take a number of capsules to achieve the full dose.
 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 This medication can affect your blood counts.
 These levels will be checked by a blood test before starting treatment with nirapraib and then once a week for one month and then once a month for eleven months.

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.